NZ takes two more races in America's Cup series

 The agency says it now considers it a matter of when, not if, the challengers are victorious, and has instead opened a book called Will Oracle Win Another Race?

-Next story in National: Whooping cough jab to be reviewed, after 3 baby deaths
+Next story in New Zealand: Whooping cough jab to be reviewed, after 3 baby deaths

 Copyright © 2013, Radio New Zealand